Blot first

 Read guide →Makeup Prep

-A targeted makeup-prep routine for blotting visible T-zone oil before primer, foundation, or powder touch-ups.
+A targeted makeup-prep routine for blotting visible T-zone oil before primer, with product choices for sheets and compact cases.

 Read guide →Foundation Touch-Up